Editor’s Note: This Israeli Defense chief could be a stand-up comic.

 Rivlin said that the ISIS presence “is not a consequence of the Israeli-Palestinian conflict,” but is rather a global“altruistic evil” phenomenon.

 “ISIS proposes a global approach.
 A global vision.
-A religious identity not dependent on ethnic or geographic boundaries, motivated by the evil ideas of the Islamic State and its fighters,” Rivlin said.
+Religious identity not dependent on ethnic or geographic boundaries, motivated by the evil ideas of the Islamic State and its fighters,” Rivlin said.